-As I was sitting at the movie theater with my glasses on –for the 3D version, waiting for it to begin, I felt extremely curious to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco turned out.
+As I was sitting at the movie theater with my glasses on for the 3D version, waiting for it to begin, I felt inquisitive to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco turned out.
 It met my expectations.
-Disney/Pixar knows how to tell a good story through high-quality animation, and they do it in a way attractive not only to kids but also to adults.
+Disney/Pixar knows how to tell a good story through high-quality animation, and they do it in a way that is attractive to kids and adults.

-Although the story is universal in that it shows that to make a dream come true one has to pursue it and how family values such as loyalty can influence our lives to a fault, it is very specific about Mexican traditions.
-As the world knows it, the story is framed around The Day of the Dead (Dia de Los Muertos), the widely celebrated ancestral tradition each November 2nd.
-It has also been increasingly celebrated in American towns with high Mexican and Latino populations such as in San Francisco’s Mission District or in East LA in southern California.
+Although the story is universal in that it shows that to make a dream come true, one has to pursue it and how family values such as loyalty can influence our lives to a fault, it is peculiar about Mexican traditions.
+As the world knows it, the story is framed around The Day of the Dead (Dia de Los Muertos), the widely celebrated ancestral tradition each November 2.
+It has also been increasingly celebrated in American towns with high Mexican and Latino populations, such as in San Francisco’s Mission District or East LA in southern California.

-The intricacies of this film’s animation blow one mind’s out, showing thousands of lighting effects, complex drawings, beautiful designs, and a choreography of functional moves that make it vivid while dynamic.
-This is not unusual from Pixar.
-They are the best of the best, and this time, they have also proved something equally important: a story becomes a more relevant story and so more solid and grounded as its creators have done their due diligence to plasm cultural nuances.
+The intricacies of this film’s animation blow one’s mind out, showing thousands of lighting effects, complex drawings, beautiful designs, and choreography of functional moves that make it vivid while dynamic.
+This is not unusual for Pixar.
+They are the best of the best.
+This time, they have also proved something equally important: a story becomes more relevant, solid, and grounded, proportional to its creators having done their due diligence to plasm cultural nuances with accuracy and respect.